AKA-SLY/InteractiveMapGuide-Wizard101/README.md

 ## Using the `W101 Images` folder (no more generic icons)

 You can drop your official Wizard101 art directly into `public/W101 Images` and the app will load it automatically.
-Filenames are slugged (lowercase, spaces become dashes).
 If an image is missing, the UI falls back to the category or school icon so nothing breaks.

-- Spells → `public/W101 Images/spells/<spell-name>.png`
+- Spells → The bundled fire spell set in `public/W101 Images/Wizard101 Fire_Spells` is already wired in.
+The UI expects the existing Title_Case + underscore filenames (for example, `Fire Cat` maps to `Fire_Cat.png`).
+- Everything else → Keep using slugged filenames (lowercase, spaces become dashes) inside their folders:
-- Treasure cards → `public/W101 Images/treasure-cards/<card-name>.png`
+  - `public/W101 Images/treasure-cards/<card-name>.png`
-- Gear → `public/W101 Images/gear/<item-name>.png`
+  - `public/W101 Images/gear/<item-name>.png`
-- Furniture → `public/W101 Images/furniture/<item-name>.png`
+  - `public/W101 Images/furniture/<item-name>.png`
-- Characters → `public/W101 Images/characters/<npc-name>.png`
+  - `public/W101 Images/characters/<npc-name>.png`
-- Fishing → `public/W101 Images/fishing/<spot-name>.png`
+  - `public/W101 Images/fishing/<spot-name>.png`
-- Locations → `public/W101 Images/locations/<location-name>.png`
+  - `public/W101 Images/locations/<location-name>.png`
-- World bubbles → `public/W101 Images/worlds/bubbles/<world-name>.png`
+  - `public/W101 Images/worlds/bubbles/<world-name>.png`
-- World maps → `public/W101 Images/worlds/maps/<world-name>.png`
+  - `public/W101 Images/worlds/maps/<world-name>.png`

-Example: `Fire Cat` becomes `public/W101 Images/spells/fire-cat.png`.
 PNG is used by default; the preview falls back to the placeholder when an image is missing.

 ## Location data intake